Losso people: History

-Like most of Togo's ethnic groups, the Lossos (Nawdba) claim to be the original inhabitants of their region.
+Like most of Togo's ethnic groups, the Nawdba claim to be the original inhabitants of their region.
 Also like other groups, their formal tradition states that the original Nawdba descended from Mossi tribe in the country known today as Burkina Faso.
 The original inhabitants were in each case a man replete with bow and arrows, hoe, and other tools of his gender and a woman also carrying the tools appropriate to her roles.

-Informally, many older Lossos stated that the Nawdba came "from the East, toward Djougou (in Bénin)."
+Informally, many older Nawdba stated that the Nawdba came "from the East, toward Djougou (in Bénin)."
 This statement is supported by the close relationship between Nawdm and the Yom language of the region near Djougou.
 The apparent similarity between the Yom-Nawdm languages and Mooré of Burkina Faso suggested that the Nawdba, Pila-Pila, Tanéka, and perhaps the Woaba peoples may have a common origin in what is today Burkina Faso.
 The Nawdba were thought to be the last elements of a migration from the East that infiltrated into the plateau between the mountain ridge home of the Lamba to the North and the mountain ridge home of the Kabyé to the South.

 More recent scholarship has increased knowledge of the origins of the Nawdba.
 The founders of Niamtougou have been identified as a man named Kégidimgbada and his wife Iya.
 Researchers have concluded that the 35% lexical similarity that was identified between the Nawdm and Mòoré languages is sufficient to confirm a common ancestry between the Mossi and the Nawdba, Pila-Pila, and Tanéka peoples.
 It does not support the idea, however, that the latter are offshoots of the Mossi nor that their languages have their origins in Mòoré.
 Further study of the Nawdm language has determined that informants who stated that the Nawdba came from the sky may actually have been saying that they came from the North.
 Researchers have concluded that the Nawdba immigration into their present home area probably began in the 15th Century and came in waves from the North and East rather than in a single movement.